mna/tulip/README.md

 $ ./scripts/init.lua
 ```

-To run tests and benchmarks:
+To run tests and benchmarks (be sure to check the configuration section below):

 ```
 $ llrocks run test/main.lua